Trump, Biden In Competing Town Halls With President In Uphill Battle - UrduPoint

 "If he wins, the radical left will be running the country.
 They're addicted to power, and God help us if they get it."
 Furthering his long-running narrative that 77-year-old Biden is too frail for the presidency, Trump, 74, tweeted a crudely faked picture purporting to show Biden in a wheelchair.

-Biden has stepped up his own courting of the important elderly vote, telling retirees in Florida on Tuesday that Trump has "never been focused on you."A RealClearPolitics average of national polls has Biden up by 9.2 points, with the Democrat leading in several key battleground states like Pennsylvania and Wisconsin.
+Biden has stepped up his own courting of the important elderly vote, telling retirees in Florida on Tuesday that Trump has "never been focused on you."A RealClearPolitics average of national polls has Biden up by 9.2 points, with the Democrat leading in several key battleground states like Pennsylvania and Wisconsin; while a new NBC News/Wall Street Journal poll had Biden ahead by 11 points nationally on Thursday.